'Federer played with balletic grace beyond compare'

 Interviewing Federer was invariably a pleasure - albeit with perhaps one exception, just a few days before that Davis Cup final.
 The previous Saturday night, at the ATP Finals in London, Federer had survived four match points to beat his Swiss team-mate Stan Wawrinka in the semi-finals.
 But Wawrinka had been very unhappy with what Mirka had been shouting from the stands during the match, and the two exchanged more than a few words in the locker room afterwards.

 Two days later, I was the only English-speaking journalist in the first Swiss team news conference of the week in Lille.
 They started with questions in English.
-There was only one topic an English speaking audience wanted to hear about.
+There was only one topic an English-speaking audience wanted to hear about.
 It certainly wasn't the one topic Federer wanted to talk about.
 But, as ever, he replied - even if his customary politeness was laced with a hint of irritation.

 The debate about the greatest of all time is in the eye of the beholder.
 Federer has, statistically, been overtaken by Williams, Nadal and Djokovic, but played the game with a balletic grace beyond modern compare.
 He had balance and coordination in spades; he had an iron forehand with a velvet touch; and the footwork of Muhammad Ali.